Hello Daydreamers!

 Making Cake Toppers With Cricut Images

-If you are looking for a particular occasion you can type in the word that would describe it best.
-For instance, I filtered by “wedding” and I got a lot of options.
+If you are looking for a particular occasion, you can type in the word that best describes it.
+For instance, I filtered by “wedding,” and I got a lot of options.

 Here’s the thing, not all images are for cake toppers!

-Although, the selection is big for you to make cake toppers; there’s going to be a time where you like an image that’s no ready!
+Although the selection is extensive for you to make cake toppers, there’s going to be a time when you like an image that’s not ready!

-Step 1: Insert the image to the canvas area.
+Step 1: Insert the image into the canvas area.

-For the “about” part, you don’t need to contour, but to delete or hide the pink layer underneath.
+For the “about,” you don’t need to contour.
+You only need to delete or hide the pink layer underneath.

 If you don’t know how to use contour, check out my tutorial.